ljufa/survey-api/README.md

    possible answers in percent.

 # Architectual Decisions #
+In order to be able to scale applicaton for high trafic volume I will use Microservice Arhitecture pattern.
+With help of well known and adopted tools development, deployment and day to day running process should be smooth.

+## #1 Microservices organization ##
 From given requirements I identified three groups of usage types:

-- Poll definition module that is going to be used by survey creators.
+- AUTHORING-SERVICE: Survey authoring module that is going to be used by survey creators.
 Expected number of module users (request per sec) is in reasonable order of magnitude.
+This module will also provide questions and anwers at survey beginning.

-- Poll execution module that is going to provide questions, accept and store actual answers.
+- RESULTCAPTURE-SERVICE: Survey result capture module that is going accept and store actual answers.
-Expected number of module users is much higher than in previous case.
+Expected number of requests in this module is much higher than in the previous case.

-- Poll statistic module is going to provide different statistical aggregations based on actual answers.
+- ANALYTICS-SERVICE: Analytics module will  provide different statistical aggregations based on actual answers.
 This module is going to be used by first group of users or/and survey owners.
 This group of users is also much smaller than second one.

+From all above I can make assumption that each module will have different scaling needs so decided to design them as separate microservices.

-## #1 Microservices organization ##
+## #2 Data persistence ##
-Create 3 microservice one for each use case: poll definition, poll exectuion and poll statistics.
 Each service will have its own mongo database instance.
-In the case that service needs data from the other service db it will be fetched from data owning service.
-I.E. When execution service needs poll definition it will invoke definition service to fetch data.
-## #2 Data persistence ##
+Exceptions from this is first iteration of ANALYTICS-SERVICE which is going to pull data from other two services on the fly.
+In future iterations we can implement it in more robust and scalable way to be able to support big and fast data analytics in realtime.
+(Spark, Kafka ...)

 ## #3 Data exchange ##
-If data can't be fetched from other service mongodb replication will be used.
-In that case data copy must be used in readonly mode.
+JSON is data format used for communication between client and server as well as inter-service communication.

 ## #4 Client-service and service-service communication ##
-Use synchronous service communication becuse of better cloud tools support (spring streams  cloud or spring 5 reactive is still immature)
+Use synchronous service communication becuse of better cloud tools support at the moment (spring streams  cloud or spring 5 reactive is still immature)

 ## #5 Service discovery, load balancing and circuit breakers ##
-Use eureka for service discovery and ribbon for client side load balancing
+Use eureka for service discovery and ribbon for client side load balancing.

 ## #6 Scaling ##
-Implement load balancing, service discovery, circuit breaker and other MS deployment patterns in application itself by use of spring-cloud.
-Alternative approach would be container orchestration platform
+For autoscaling, self healing I'll relly on cloud provider platform such is Kubernetes.

 ## #7 API versioning ##
-API evolution ...
+To be able to support smoth API evolution api versioning is going to be in place from the start.
+Versioning method of choice is usage of Accept header in each request (Accept=application/vnd.survey-1.0+json)

 # Build & Run #
 ####Prerequisites: